 And once you use a credit card for medical debt, you may lose medical bill protection.

-“Once your debt is owed to your credit card provider, there is no distinguishing whether the debt was from a hospital, a vacation or a trip to the mall,” says Sean Fox, president of Freedom Debt Relief.
+“Once your debt is owed to your credit card provider, there is no distinguishing whether the debt was from a hospital, a vacation or a trip to the mall,” says Sean Fox, president and CRO of Freedom Debt Relief.

 Should you consider a medical credit card?

-Medical credit cards are financing in the form of a credit card for medical services.
+Medical credit cards are financed in the form of a credit card for medical services.
 These cards can be used for out-of-pocket expenses, treatments and procedures not covered by your insurance.
 They’re typically offered at your provider’s office.

 Medical credit cards generally offer deferred interest plans, which means you don’t pay interest charges on qualifying purchases for a specified grace period.
 But the debt is not interest-free — it is deferred during a specific time frame.
 If you don’t pay off the balance by the deadline, you’ll owe accrued interest starting from the original date of your account opening.